 All modules except the fifth include two case studies.
 The first for each module is more quantitative, and answers to the case questions must be prepared and submitted individually (though you are welcome to discuss the case and potential solutions with other students).
-The second for each module is more qualitative.
+In the interest of both your own learning and growth and fairness to classmates, you may not use generative AI tools (such as ChatGPT) in any way to prepare your submissions.
+The second case for each module is more qualitative.
 You will not submit answers to these questions, but class conversations will largely revolve around these cases, so you should be prepared to discuss.
 Most cases are prepared by UW Foster faculty, but a couple are from Harvard Business School.
-You can find the course pack here: https://hbsp.harvard.edu/import/916653.
+You can find the course pack here: https://hbsp.harvard.edu/import/1038319.